 At RSI, we can create a performance maintenance schedule specifically tailored to your food truck.

 At RSI, we can create a performance maintenance plan specifically tailored to your food truck.
 As a factory-authorized and CFESA Certified Company, we can cover all you food equipment and refrigeration needs.

 And, for food service equipment, we are a one-stop-shop.

 However, things like air-conditioning, brake jobs, engine overhauls, and such, are outside our specialty and license.
 Although we would like to help, we are not the company to call for those issues.
 Due to our license and expertise, we are limited to work only on food service equipment.
 That means we cannot help with automotive maintenance of any kind.

 Let RSI customize a Performance Maintenance Schedule for you so you keep more money in your pocket to help with those automotive needs.

-And, as each Food Truck is different, we can work with you to create one for your specific equipment.
-As we assess what equipment you have, we will help determine your needs and offer solutions that best meet your requirements.
+Additionally, as each food truck is different, we can work with you to create one for your specific equipment.
+As we assess your equipment, we will help determine your needs and offer solutions that best meet your requirements.

-Our extensive history and background help us recommend options to you might not be aware of regarding tips and observations you can perform to lower your long-term maintenance costs.
+Our extensive history and background helps us recommend options you might not be aware of regarding tips and ways to lower your long-term maintenance costs.